GFilippos/margera-campaign-app/README.md

 ### Tips

-**You are going to need an API KEY from campaign monitor api to reproduce to local env**
+**You are going to need an API KEY from campaign monitor api to reproduce to local env.
+Also rename the file .env.example to .env.local**

 ### License